travigd/documentation/dotnet-api/connecting-to-a-server.md

                     <dt><code>targetHost</code></dt>
                     <dd>Is the name specified on the SSL certificate installed on the server.</dd>
                     <dt><code>validateServer</code></dt>
-                    <dd>Controls whether or not the server certificate is validated upon connection.</dd>
+                    <dd>Controls whether the connection validates the server certificate.</dd>
                 </dl>
             </td>
         </tr>